This Version Posted: December 22, 2020

 - Soap, water and/or alcohol-based hand sanitizer to clean your hands

 - If you visit your health care provider, avoid using public transportation such as subways, taxis and shared rides.
-If unavoidable, wear a mask and keep a two-metre distance from others or use the back seat if in a car.
+If you cannot avoid this, wear a mask and keep a two-metre distance from others or use the back seat if in a car.

 This information is from the Public Health Ontario fact sheet “Coronavirus Disease 2019 (COVID-19) How to Self-Monitor“